 Yes!
 You can use strong brewed coffee as a substitute for espresso. - Can I use a milk alternative?

-Definitely!
-Almond, oat, and soy milk work well also, depending on the creaminess or texture that you want. - Should I add ice before or after mixing?
+Almond, oat, and soy milk also work well, depending on the level of creaminess or texture you prefer. - Should I add ice before or after mixing?